KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 - FP01 — Field Physics 01 (and so on)
 - LM01 — Lattice Mathematics 01 (and so on)
 - SN01 — Structural Neuroscience 01 (and so on)
-- LMX — Hypostatic Field Specialization
+- LMX: Lattice Mathematics Extension Notes
 - GUD — Grand Unified Document
-- MPX — Metaphysical Principles Expanded
+- MPX: Metaphysical Principles Expanded

+The X-extension files (LMX, MPX, and any other X-marked extension series) take a colon separator rather than an em dash in their canonical reference form.
+Standard discipline-and-number abbreviations and named-document abbreviations take the em dash separator.

 Full document titles, when introduced, appear in italics: